 This is not to say that your brand can never expand.
 Honest Diapers now sells their products on the shelves in Target and Costco, but they remain focused on their niche, not losing sight of their core audience.

-Over-reliance on Paid Campaigns
+Mistake #2: Over-reliance on Paid Campaigns for Customer Acquisition

 Perhaps one of the most self-defeating tactics I’ve ever seen is over-reliance on paid campaigns at the detriment of content development.
 Many ecommerce brands believe throwing money at paid campaigns is the magic recipe for success.